 - If you own rental property, you may claim the mileage driven to and from your property when you go to maintain or check on it, says Julian Block, author of "Tax Deductible Travel and Moving Expenses: How to Take Advantage of Every Tax Break the Law Allows."

 - Transportation expenses—including parking and tolls—for volunteer work (including nonprofit board meetings) are considered charitable donations and may be deducted from your income taxes, according to Andrew Schrage, co-owner of MoneyCrashers.com.
-The rate per mile, however, is lower:14 cents per mile.
+The rate per mile, however, is lower: 14 cents per mile.

 - If you’re using your car for business, even car-washing and polishing expenses are deductible when claiming actual expenses rather than the standard mileage rate, Block says.

 - Block says that if you incur medical expenses of over 7.5 percent of your adjusted gross income for tax years 2017 and 2018, you may deduct health-related travel expenses.
 This includes travel to the provider and parking as well.
+The threshold increases to 10% beginning in 2019.

 - Fines for traffic tickets are never deductible, even if you receive them doing work-related driving, says Block.